oktadev/okta-blog/_source/_posts/2021-05-28-using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app.md

 Save, reload, and confirm you now cannot see anyone else's bears.
 You'll need to create some for yourself if you want to see some.

 The index view is now nice and private, but it feels _wrong_ to prevent our fellow bear enthusiasts from viewing polar bears, the sweetest and most mild-mannered of all bears.
-To right that wrong, we can register the `Species` enum as a constant so that we can reference it in our policy…
+To right that wrong, we can register the `Species` enum as a constant so that we can reference it in our policy...

 ```diff
 diff --git a/app/main.py b/app/main.py